MetOffice/orca-jedi/.github/pull_request_template.md

 ## Description

 Provide a detailed description of what this PR does.
 What problem does it fix?
 What new capability does it add?
+This is just general guidance, feel free to delete sections you don't need below as makes the most sense to you.

 ## Issue(s) addressed